Awaniprincess/learning/README.md

 # learning
 learning git and GitHub
 <BR>
-This is my first repository
+This is my new repository.
+Yas